vatger/trainingcenter/CONTRIBUTING.md

-# Contributing to Trainingcenter-Backend
+# Contributing to Trainingcenter

-Thank you for considering contributing to Trainingcenter-Backend!
+Thank you for considering contributing to the Trainingcenter!
 We appreciate your time and effort to help make our project better.

 The following is a set of guidelines for contributing to this repository.
 These are just guidelines, not rules, so use your best judgment and feel free to propose changes to this document in a pull request.
 Please note that contributions will be reviewed before being merged.